enricosebastian/gpa-calculator-ph-next.js/README.md

 - Add unit testing
 - Improve error handling for Sheet.js

 # Universities supported (as of now.
-Please message me if you want me to add more formulas)
+Please message me if you more schools to be supported)
 - DLSU